boto/boto3/docs/source/guide/sqs-example-long-polling.rst

 :code:`ReceiveMessageWaitTimeSeconds` parameter of a queue or by setting the :code:`WaitTimeSeconds` parameter on a message when it is received.

-In this example, Python code is used to enable long polling.
-The code uses the AWS SDK for Python to enable long polling using these methods of the AWS.SQS client class:
+In these examples, the AWS SDK for Python is used to enable long polling using the following Amazon SQS methods.

 * `create_queue <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs.html#SQS.Client.create_queue>`_